They devoted themselves to the apostles' teaching and fellowship, to the breaking of bread and the prayers. [Acts 2:42]

 The torch bearers carry torches representing the “Light of Christ” during the processional, recessional and gospel procession.
 They light and extinguish the altar candles.

-Training sessons are held periodically.
-If you are interested in serving at the altar in any of these roles, please contact Fr.
-Peter.
+Training sessions are held periodically.
+If you are interested in serving at the altar in any of these roles, please contact Patty Emanuelson.

 Contact: Patty Emanuelson (Verger)